Student Loan Programs

 Federal Perkins Loan

 This is a federal student loan offered to undergraduates that does not need to be repaid until nine months after the student graduates, withdraws, or drops to less than half-time.
-The interest rate is five percent, however interest is not charged until repayment begins.
+The interest rate is 5 percent, however interest is not charged until repayment begins.
 First-time borrowers awarded this loan must come to the Office of Student Financial Assistance to complete the necessary paperwork in September.

 Alternative Loans (Private Loans)